Frequently Asked Questions

 Why Fast Consolidation is Mainstream

 Multi-ERP environments are common.
-M&A activity, regional autonomy, and best-of-breed technology decisions mean controllers and integration teams are expected to produce consolidated financials without the runway for a full replatforming program.
+M&A activity, regional autonomy, and best-of-breed technology decisions mean controllers and integration teams are expected to produce multi-entity financial reporting without the runway for a full replatforming program.
+Cloud ERP multi-entity consolidation has made this faster for some teams, but fragmentation persists wherever acquired entities run different systems.
 Spreadsheet dependence persists across most finance teams, and consolidation efforts that ignore existing Excel workflows tend to collide with reality quickly.
 The tools have to work with how finance teams actually operate, not how a clean-sheet architecture would prefer them to.

 Speed Comes from Pragmatic Architecture Plus Process Discipline